CogComp/re-examining-correlations/Readme.md

 # Re-Examining System-Level Correlations of Automatic Summarization Evaluation Metrics
-This repository contains the code for the paper "Re-Examining System-Level Correlations of Automatic Summarization Evaluation Metrics."
+This repository contains the code for the NAACL 2022 paper "Re-Examining System-Level Correlations of Automatic Summarization Evaluation Metrics."

 ## Note
 If you want to run bootstrapping or permutation tests using the non-paired inputs (e.g., from Section 3 of the paper), the easiest way to do so is through the [`nlpstats`](https://github.com/danieldeutsch/nlpstats) library.